blakerbuchanan/blakerbuchanan.github.io/_posts/2020-05-14-cartpoleLQR.md

    </video>
 </div>
 <br>
-The code for this can be found at
+The code for solving this problem can be found at [Cartpole Stabilization](https://github.com/blakerbuchanan/controlsProblems.git) in the cartpoleStabilization folder.
+Note that all of my implementations are in the Julia programming language.

+Thanks for reading.